hct-ux/preact-netlify/content/blog/accessibility-statement.md

 ---
 ## Conformance status

 The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-GBG digital products and services is partially conformant with WCAG 2.1 level AA.
+GBG digital products and services are partially conformant with WCAG 2.1 level AA.
 Partially conformant means that some parts of the content do not fully conform to the accessibility standard.

 ## Feedback

 We welcome your feedback on the accessibility of GBG digital products and services.
-Please let us know if you encounter accessibility barriers on GBG digital products and services:
+Please let us know if you encounter any accessibility barriers:

 * E-mail: [accessibility@gbgplc.com](mailto:accessibility@gbgplc.comaccessibility@gbgplc.comaccessibility@gbgplc.comaccessibility@gbgplc.comaccessibility@gbgplc.comaccessibility@gbgplc.comaccessibility@gbgplc.com)
 * Postal Address: GB Group plc, The Foundation, Herons Way, Chester Business Park, Chester CH4 9GB

-We try to respond to feedback within 5 business days.
+We aim respond to feedback within 5 business days.

 This statement was last updated on 8 July 2022